yazj/Thunder/README.md

 # thunder

-thunder is an openGL render engine. will be used by game engine [melon](https://github.com/yazj/melon.git)
+thunder is an open source game engine.